 as input for the post office's POA.
-Because drive mappings are changeable, you can move the post office directory structure, map its new location to the original drive letter, and the domain-to-post office link is still intact.
+Because drive mappings are changeable, you could move the post office directory structure, map its new location to the original drive letter, and the domain-to-post office link would still be intact.